Cosmic dust: Radiation properties

-Stardust
+Presolar grains

-Stardust grains (also called presolar grains by meteoriticists) are contained within meteorites, from which they are extracted in terrestrial laboratories.
-Stardust was a component of the dust in the interstellar medium before its incorporation into meteorites.
-The meteorites have stored those stardust grains ever since the meteorites first assembled within the planetary accretion disk more than four billion years ago.
-So-called carbonaceous chondrites are especially fertile reservoirs of stardust.
-Each stardust grain existed before the Earth was formed.
-Stardust is a scientific term referring to refractory dust grains that condensed from cooling ejected gases from individual presolar stars and incorporated into the cloud from which the Solar System condensed.
+Presolar grains are contained within meteorites, from which they are extracted in terrestrial laboratories.
+The term "stardust" or "presolar stardust" is sometimes used to distinguish grains from a single star in comparison to aggregated interstellar dust particles, though this distinction is not universally applied.
+Presolar material was a component of the dust in the interstellar medium before its incorporation into meteorites.
+The meteorites have stored those presolar grains ever since the meteorites first assembled within the planetary accretion disk more than four billion years ago.
+Carbonaceous chondrites are especially fertile reservoirs of presolar material.
+Presolar grains definitionally existed before the Earth was formed.
+Presolar grain (and, less frequently, "stardust" or "presolar stardust") is the scientific term referring to refractory dust grains that condensed from cooling ejected gases from individual presolar stars and incorporated into the cloud from which the Solar System condensed.

-Many different types of stardust have been identified by laboratory measurements of the highly unusual isotopic composition of the chemical elements that comprise each stardust grain.
+Many different types of presolar grains have been identified by laboratory measurements of the highly unusual isotopic composition of the chemical elements that comprise each presolar grain.
 These refractory mineral grains may earlier have been coated with volatile compounds, but those are lost in the dissolving of meteorite matter in acids, leaving only insoluble refractory minerals.
-Finding the grain cores without dissolving most of the meteorite has been possible, but difficult and labor-intensive (see presolar grains).
+Finding the grain cores without dissolving most of the meteorite has been possible, but difficult and labor-intensive.

-Many new aspects of nucleosynthesis have been discovered from the isotopic ratios within the stardust grains.
-An important property of stardust is the hard, refractory, high-temperature nature of the grains.
+Many new aspects of nucleosynthesis have been discovered from the isotopic ratios within the presolar grains.
+An important property of presolar is the hard, refractory, high-temperature nature of the grains.
 Prominent are silicon carbide, graphite, aluminium oxide, aluminium spinel, and other such solids that would condense at high temperature from a cooling gas, such as in stellar winds or in the decompression of the inside of a supernova.
 They differ greatly from the solids formed at low temperature within the interstellar medium.